Jardo72/AWS-Sandbox/VPC-Peering/README.md

 ```

 The CloudFormation template involves four parameters:
-* CIDR block for each of the VPCs.
+* CIDR block for each of the two VPCs.
 * CIDR block for the two public subnets (one in each VPC).

-The template also defines default values for all four parameters, so the parameter file can be omitted if the defaults are acceptable.
+The template also defines default values for all four parameters, so the parameter file can be omitted from the AWS CLI command if the defaults are acceptable.
+The template defines mapping for AMI IDs, so the template can be used in various AWS regions.
+However, the mapping only contains AMI IDs for three regions: eu-central-1, eu-west-1 and eu-west-2.